Bluffton IT Support Guide

 Internal IT support (hiring an employee).

-Generally, choosing internal IT support tends to be significantly more expensive than outsourcing IT support.
+Often, choosing internal IT support tends to be significantly more expensive than outsourcing IT support.

 Also note that this scenario hasn’t accounted for any additional training, like certifications on new technologies.
 It also hasn’t accounted for any technology that the IT employee might need to do their job, like a helpdesk platform or antivirus or antispam.
-If these things are needed, the cost goes up.
+If these solutions are needed, the cost goes up.

 Break-fix IT support (hourly rate).